 Burrow, LSU cap magical season, beat Clemson 42-25 for title

+"He's one of the greatest players in LSU history," Tigers coach Ed Orgeron said.
+“He's done so much for the state of Louisiana and LSU.
+We are so grateful to Joe Burrow.”

-The small-town Ohio kid turned Louisiana legend delivered the Tigers (15-0) their first national title since 2007 and fourth overall, breaking a few more records along the way in what was already an historic season.
-The five TD passes and 463 yards passing are the most for a BCS or College Football Playoff title game as are his six total touchdowns.
+The senior quarterback from The Plains, Ohio, delivered the Tigers (15-0) their first national title since 2007 and fourth overall, breaking a few more records along the way in what was already an historic season.
+His five TD passes and 463 yards passing are the most for a BCS or College Football Playoff title game.
+So were his six total touchdowns.

+“This is what I wanted to do from the time I was 5 years old, was hoist this trophy.
+And bringing it back to Louisiana,” Burrow said, then caught himself.
+“I guess we’re in Louisiana, but staying in Louisiana, we weren’t going to let someone come in here and steal this from us in our home state.

+“We have a great fan base that came out and supported us.
+We were going to keep this thing right here.”

+"It’s been a long time since I’ve stood in front of a team after a loss,” Clemson coach Dabo Swinney said.

-But on this night, Lawrence (18 for 37 for 234 yards) was no match for Burrow — the Ohio State transferred who threw all of 16 TD passes last season with LSU.
+On this night, Lawrence (18 for 37 for 234 yards) was no match for Burrow — the Ohio State transfer who threw all of 16 TD passes last season with LSU.

+The Saints' Drew Brees, Burrow's idol growing up, could not have done it better.

-It was coach Ed Orgeron's vision for LSU when he was promoted from interim coach in 2016.
-There was plenty of skepticism when LSU tabbed the Cajun who had failed in his first crack as a head coach with Mississippi.
+This was Orgeron's vision for LSU when he was promoted from interim coach in 2016.
+There was plenty of skepticism about the Cajun who had failed in his first crack as a head coach with Mississippi.

-Orgeron has proven to be the perfect fit for LSU.
+Orgeron has proved to be the perfect fit for LSU.
 Just like Burrow.

 After tossing his fifth touchdown pass of the night, a perfectly placed jumped ball to Terrace Marshall Jr. from 24 yards out to make it 42-25 with 12:08 left in the fourth, Burrow signaled TD and strolled to the sideline.